ahusejn1/TeamApple_Big_Scale_Analytics/README.md

 ### How to deploy it ?

-To deploy the web application, you need to run the command "gcloud app deploy" from the root directory of the project, where the App.yaml file is located:
+To deploy the web application, you need to run the command `gcloud app deploy` from the root directory of the project, where the App.yaml file is located:

 ```bash
 gcloud app deploy